 A graduate or professional student must have enrolled or have been on an approved leave of absence in the term immediately preceding the term chosen as the graduation quarter.

 The student has formally applied to graduate.

-The student has only to submit the dissertation and/or pass the oral examination by the deadline for submission in the term designated as the graduation quarter.
+The student has only to submit the dissertation and/or pass the oral examination by the deadline for submission in the term designated as the Graduation Quarter.

 Students enrolled in the graduation quarter are registered at Stanford and thus still retain the rights and privileges of registered students.
 Only one graduation quarter may be requested in the course of the student's PhD.
 There is a $150 tuition rate for Graduation Quarter.
 For more information about Graduation Quarter and other special tuition statuses, please refer to the Registrar's Office website.